buildtesters/buildtest/docs/concepts.rst

                         break
         return sorted(list(unique_modules_set))

-The above method is typically used by ``buildtest list --list-software`` to return a list of unique software.
+The above method is typically used by ``buildtest list --software`` to return a list of unique software.

 Get Unique Module Versions